-The MIT non-thesis exit option requires a minimum of 36 credits which includes one additional graduate-level course beyond the requirements for the thesis option.
+The MIT non-thesis exit options require one additional graduate-level course beyond the requirements for the thesis option.
 Elective courses may be from certification coursework (though is not limited to) and must be approved by the student's advisor and the instructor if the course has prerequisites that the student has not yet satisfied.
 Not all electives are suitable.
 The courses must be acceptable for graduate credit and typically are taken from courses offered in education.
 However, they may include graduate courses from other departments as approved by their advisor.

-The MIT non-thesis option requires enrollment and successful completion of MED 698 Integrating Theory and Practice in Education.
+Non-Thesis Option 1: The MIT non-thesis option (1) requires enrollment and successful completion of MED 698 Integrating Theory and Practice in Education.
 This capstone course is intended to be a culminating experience in the Master's Degree Program.
 During the semester, candidates will work closely with their instructor and academic advisor to complete their capstone project.
-The final project is presented to a small group of peers and colleagues in a seminar setting.
+The final project is presented to a small group of peers and colleagues in a seminar setting